Beautiful Places to Connect with Nature Around Savannah, Georgia

 Why is Savannah, Georgia one of the most stunning areas of nature in the country?
 Partly because the coastline here is one of the least developed.
 Georgia residents are lucky enough to enjoy a natural, wild coastline made up of salt marshes, lush forests, beaches, and islands.
 It’s no wonder, then, that large swathes of the coastline are protected and preserved as national wildlife refuges or state parks.
 Plenty of these parks are open to the public, with water sports, wildlife-watching, and walking trails to enjoy.

-As a locally-owned solar company with multiple generations of roots in the area, we’re on a mission to protect our natural resources and help the world see coastal Georgia in all of its glory.
+As a Savannah, Georgia-area solar power company with multiple generations of roots in the area, we’re on a mission to protect our natural resources and help the world see coastal Georgia in all of its glory.

 We’ve handpicked out some of the most picturesque spots to connect with nature in all of the Savannah area.